-This course has been replaced with IX81 Bachelor of Business / Bachelor of Laws (Honours) from 2015 and the units have been recoded.
-Please refer to the QUT Real Law (LAW\Real\Law) Blackboard site under My Community on your blackboard homepage or contact law\enquiries@qut.edu.au for further information.
+The new Bachelor of Laws (Honours) is effective from semester 1, 2015.
+As a result of this new course, some of the unit codes have changed to LLBxxx.
+Your study plan will be updated to reflect these changes.
+For information regarding these changes, please refer to the QUT Real Law (LAW_Real_Law) Blackboard site under My Community on your blackboard homepage or contact law_enquiries@qut.edu.au for further information.